 Early diagnosis of vision problems is crucial so that corrective measures can be implemented as soon as possible.
 The American Optometric Association recommends eye exams for children as early as 6 months old, with continued exams at 3 years old and right before entering first grade.
 After that, annual eye exams are recommended.
 If your doctor confirms that your child

-Polycarbonate Lenses Nowadays, choosing a pair of eyeglasses is about more than just style.
+Why Michigan Residents Choose Polycarbonate Glasses Nowadays, choosing a pair of eyeglasses is about more than just style.
 You also need to consider the material your lenses are made from.
 Lens material is normally glass, plastic, or polycarbonate.
-Here’s what you need to know about polycarbonate and the benefits of polycarbonate lenses for eyeglasses.
-What is Polycarbonate?
-Polycarbonate is a specific type of plastic.
+Here’s what you need to know about polycarbonate lens glasses and the benefits of polycarbonate lenses for eyeglasses.
+What Are Polycarbonate Glasses?

 Deciding whether you want to wear glasses or contacts is a personal decision.
 Of course, being comfortable is the most important aspect.
 Each choice has pros and cons and it’s up to you to decide which fits your lifestyle the best.
 Glasses Pros: You do not have to poke around your eye, which lessens the risk of infection.
 Dust